Cuisine of the Midwestern United States: Chicago

-Throughout the city there are many variations on classic sandwiches like the Chicago-style hot dog, club sandwich served on bagels or other artisan breads like sourdough or brioche with complex spreads like aioli and piri piri sauce.
+Throughout the city there are many variations on classic sandwiches like the Chicago-style hot dog or club sandwiches served on bagels or other artisan breads like sourdough or brioche with complex spreads like aioli and piri piri sauce.
 The iconic Italian beef sandwich, made with slow-cooked tough cuts of beef, originated during the Great Depression.

 Italian-American cuisine continued to flourish in Chicago as American forces returned from World War II with a taste for Italian foods.
-Pepper and onion topped Italian pork sausage sandwiches became widely available, and can still be found at festivals, fairs and ballparks today.
-Thin-crust pizza arrived in Chicago with Italian immigrants as early as 1909 but according to some the iconic deep-dish pizza dates to 1943 when it first appeared on Pizzeria Uno menus.
-Italians are also known for Chicken Vesuvio, bone-in chicken sauteed with oregano and garlic in white-wine sauce before and finished in the oven with potatoes.
+Pepper- and onion-topped Italian pork sausage sandwiches became widely available, and can still be found at festivals, fairs, and ballparks today.
+Thin-crust pizza arrived in Chicago with Italian immigrants as early as 1909; according to some, the iconic Chicago deep-dish pizza dates to 1943 when it first appeared on Pizzeria Uno menus.
+Italians are also known for Chicken Vesuvio, bone-in chicken sauteed with oregano and garlic in white wine sauce and finished in the oven with potatoes.

 Chicago's cuisine has also seen notable contributions from its Latin American communities.
 Steamed tamales made from cornmeal filled with seasoned ground beef have been available in Chicago since the 19th century.